 Here are the explanations of six main benefits and why they are important:

-- Improvement of credibility and image: By adopting internationally recognized standard and best practices, it improves organization image to the customers.
+• Improvement of credibility and image: By adopting internationally recognized standards and best practices, it improves its appearance to the customers.

-- Improvement of customer satisfaction: With proper planning and process oriented approach, organization can strive better in order to meet customer requirements.
+• Improvement of customer satisfaction: With proper planning and a process-oriented approach, an organization can strive to meet customer requirements.
 By improving customer satisfaction, you will retain more repeat customers since happy and satisfied customers are the key to keeping customer loyalty.
 And such customers bring in additional revenues.

-- Better process integration: By looking at the overall process interactions through the process driven approach, you will be able to more easily find improvements in efficiency and cost savings.
-This is done through eliminating the waste that can occur when processes are maintained without a view of the inefficiencies that can arise during process hand-off.
-The better process flow can also be used to drive efficiencies towards fewer errors and resulting reworks, which can improve cost savings.
+• Better process integration: By looking at the overall process interactions through the process-driven approach, you will find improvements in efficiency and cost savings more efficiently by eliminating the waste that can occur when processes are maintained without considering the inefficiencies that can arise process hand-off.
+The better process flow can also drive efficiencies towards fewer errors and resulting reworks, which can improve cost savings.

-- Improvement on evidence based decision making: By driving evidence-based decision making, you can be more focused on applying resources to the areas that will improve efficiencies and increase cost savings with less trial and error to find the right decision.
-In addition, by monitoring the process you are improving, you will be able to see how much improvement has happened based on the data.
+• Improvement of evidence-based decision making: By driving evidence-based decision making, you can be more focused on applying resources to the areas that will improve efficiencies and increase cost savings with less trial and error to find the right decision.
+Besides, by monitoring the process you are improving, you will see how much improvement has happened based on the data.

-- Continual improvement culture: By adopting this Continual improvement culture to improve your processes and organizational output, you will find efficiencies and cost savings, including the use of systematic processes when problems occur in order to reduce the impact of the problem and increase the speed of recovery.
+• Continual improvement culture: By adopting this Continual improvement culture to improve your processes and organizational output, you will find efficiencies and cost savings, including systematic approaches when problems occur to reduce the impact of the problem and increase the speed of recovery.
 By making this continual, improving year after year, the company can see continuing benefits from this.

-- Engagement of employees: Employees who are involved in the improvements of the processes they work with are happier and more engaged employees.
-Who better than the people working on the process to best identify the areas that need improvement, and to help to test and advance these improvements when they are implemented?
-Engaged employees are more productive and will help the company better improve and save, especially when they understand how the quality of the process depends on them.
+• Engagement of employees: Employees involved in the improvements of the processes they work with are happier and more engaged employees.
+Who better than the people working on the approach to identify the areas that need improvement and test and advance these improvements when implemented?
+Engaged employees are more productive and will help the company better improve and save, especially when they understand how the process’s quality depends on them.